 Ms Bingham-Hall spent more than 20 years in a variety of roles with Leighton Holdings (now Cimic Group) prior to retiring from the company at the end of 2009.
 Senior positions held with Leighton include Executive General Manager Strategy, responsible for Leighton Group's overall business strategy and Executive General Manager Corporate, responsible for business planning and corporate affairs.
 She brings extensive knowledge of the building and construction industry in both Australia and Asian markets.

-Ms Bingham-Hall is Chair of the Remuneration and Organisation Committee since 1 March 2018 and is a member of the Risk and Sustainability Committee, the Health, Safety and Environment Committee and the Nomination Committee.
+Ms Bingham-Hall is a member of the Risk and Sustainability Committee, the Health, Safety and Environment Committee and the Nomination Committee.

 Director since: March 2013

-Mr Crouch served as a non-executive director of Westpac Banking Corporation from 2013 to 2019 and was a member of the Takeovers Panel from 2010 to 2015 and the Commonwealth Remuneration Tribunal from 2015 to 2019 and a director of the Sydney Symphony Orchestra from 2009-2020.
+Mr Crouch served as a non-executive director of Westpac Banking Corporation from 2013 to 2019.
+He was a member of the Takeovers Panel from 2010 to 2015, a member of the Commonwealth Remuneration Tribunal from 2015 to 2019 and a director of the Sydney Symphony Orchestra from 2009-2020.

 Mr Crouch brings to the Board the breadth of his experience in service industries, financial markets, governance and risk management together with his knowledge of strategic mergers, acquisitions and capital markets transactions.